Justice in the Classroom & Determined: The 400-Year Struggle For Black Equality

 - 1775-1865: Slavery at High Tide, exploring the most painful paradox of American history: our nation’s foundation on both the principle of liberty and the reality of slavery

 - 1865-1950 Progress & Backlash, delving into the profound changes experienced in Virginia and throughout the US from the end of the Civil War through World War II

 - 1950 to 1968: The road from “Brown to Green” and to the demand for justice that led to the Civil Rights Act

 - 1968 to Today, asking the question, Has Equality been Achieved?

-These sections are reflected in the lesson plans of this project.
-Click on the icons below to view each one, and don’t forget to scroll to see all eight.
+Click on the icons below to view of our lesson plans, and don’t forget to scroll using the arrow icon to see all eight.